kyzira/SAM2-Interactive-Object-Labeling-Project/readme.md

 ## Code

-### Main Workflow

-`main_loop.py`
+`main_loop.py`:

+Pay attention to the ``auto_label`` boolean.
+If set to ``True``, Frames of the video will be labeld using the pretrained YOLO model, if set to ``False`` the frames will be shown to the user.
+Depending on its state different scripts will be used.

+Flow of `main_loop.py`:

 1. Directory Setup: Initialize the necessary directories and load the damage table and index.
 2. Video Processing: Load the video and cut it into frames based on the specified timeslot.
+3. Depending on state of `auto_label`:
+    - ``auto_label = True``:
+        Detect Objects and set Points using *YOLO Integration* script
+    - ``auto_label = False``:
+        Use *SAM2 Interface* script to display frames and allow user to manually select Objects
-3. Segmentation with SAM2: Use SAM2 to segment the frames, saving the masks and associated .txt files with the labeled points.
+4. Segmentation with SAM2: Use SAM2 to segment the frames, saving the masks and associated .txt files with the labeled points.
-4. Labeling and CSV Creation: For each damage, create a .csv file containing:
+5. Labeling and CSV Creation: For each damage, create a .csv file containing:
     - Damage Type: Type of damage observed.
     - Start and End Frames: The first and last frames where the damage is visible.
     - Point Frame: The specific frame where a labeling point was placed.
     - Coordinates: The X and Y coordinates of the labeled point.
     - Label: The label assigned (0 or 1).

+### Scripts

 #### Convert Video to Frames